Synergies between Disentanglement and Sparsity: Generalization and Identifiability in Multi-Task Learning: Sparse Multi-Task Learning for Disentanglement

-The above assumption states that (i) the ground-truth coefficient matrices $\mW^{(t)}$ are task-specific while the representation $\vf_\vtheta$ is shared across all the tasks, (ii) the task-specific $\mW^{(t)}$ are sampled i.i.d. from some distribution~$\sP_\mW$, and (iii) the support of $\vx$ is shared across tasks.
+where $\mW^{(t)} \in \sR^{k \times m}$ is the task-specific ground-truth coefficient matrix.
+We emphasize that the representation $\vf_\vtheta$ is shared across all the tasks while the coefficient matrices $\mW^{(t)}$ are task-specific.
+Also note that the distribution over $\vx$ is allowed to change from one task to another.
+However, we assume that its support, $\gX$, is fixed across tasks.

+We further assume that the task-specific matrices $\mW^{(t)}$ are i.i.d. samples from some probability measure $\sP_\mW$ with support $\gW$.
+We will see in~\cref{sec:assumptions} that the most critical assumptions of our theory concern $\sP_\mW$.